IFS AB

+IFS (originally Industrial and Financial Systems) is a global enterprise software and industrial AI software company headquartered in London, United Kingdom.
+The company develops cloud-based enterprise software focused on asset- and service-intensive industries, including enterprise resource planning (ERP), enterprise asset management (EAM), and field service management (FSM).

 History

-Early years (1983–1996)

-IFS was founded in 1983 in Sweden and launched its first software product IFS Maintenance in 1985.
-Five years later the complete product suite known as IFS Applications was launched.
-In the next several years saw IFS expanding its presence in the Scandinavian region with the establishment of offices in Norway, Finland, Denmark and then expanding outside Scandinavia into Poland.
-1993, saw IFS introduced its first graphical user interface and expanded to Malaysia.
-In 1995, it expanded to North America.

-Expansions (1996–2015)
+IFS was founded in 1983 as Industrial & Financial Systems in Linköping Sweden, by a group of students from Linköping University.
+The company launched its first software product in 1985, a maintenance system for UNIX computers deployed at Swedish nuclear power facilities.
+In 1991, the company started expanding internationally with an office in Norway.
+In 1995, the company introduced the IFS Applications product suite, known for being able to operate on different types of hardware.
+The company continued its international expansion.
+The company expanded to North America in 1995.

 In 1996, IFS was listed in the Swedish stock exchange and the product was made into a component based one.
-This was followed with the launch of its web client and its establishment of an RnD center in Colombo.
+This was followed with the launch of its web client and its establishment of a research and development center in Colombo.
 In 2001, IFS introduced Java-based mobile clients and Internet portals.
-In 2004, NEC acquired a 7.7% of IFS share capital.
+In 2004, NEC acquired a 7.7% share of IFS.
 By 2005, IFS Applications had more than 500,000 users.
 In 2008, IFS launched its new GUI and began several acquisitions.